Shopify/polaris/src/components/ResourceList/README.md

 A Resource list’s filter control should:

 - Make filters available that make common merchant tasks easy.
 For example, provide the option for merchants to filter a customer’s list to email subscribers only.
 Don’t offer arbitrary filters.
 - Show relevant results for a wide range of search inputs, including partial words.
-For example, if a merchant types “unful” in the search field for an orders list, it should return all unfulfilled orders as a the result (as well as orders with this string elsewhere in Shopify, such as in an order note).
+For example, if merchants type “unful” in the search field for an orders list, it should return all unfulfilled orders as a the result (as well as orders with this string elsewhere in Shopify, such as in an order note).

 <a name="subcomponent-filter-control-content-guidelines"></a>